 - The number of individuals who may be properly accommodated in the beds and other sleeping facilities located within any rental unit.

-All rental units shall hereafter be registered with the Building Code Official or his designee on forms which shall be provided for that purpose and which shall be obtained from the Building Code Official or his designee.
-Such registration shall occur immediately upon the adoption of this chapter and upon every change in occupancy; however, if there has not been a change in occupancy in three years, then the owner of a rental unit shall register on the first of January following the expiration of the three-year period.
+All rental units shall hereafter be registered with the Director of Community Development or his or her designee on forms which shall be provided for that purpose and which shall be obtained from the Director of Community Development or his or her designee.
+Such registration shall occur immediately upon every change in occupancy; however, if there has not been a change in occupancy in five years, then the owner of a rental unit shall register on the first of January following the expiration of the five-year period.

-Each rental unit shall be registered and licensed.
-The license terms shall commence upon the date of occupancy of a new tenant, or upon the expiration of the prior registration of a continuing tenant, and such registration shall be valid for a three-year period unless there is a change in occupancy, at which time it shall expire and a new registration shall occur.
-The initial registration shall occur within 60 days following the adoption of this chapter.
-Any lease which has been executed prior to the adoption of this chapter shall not be affected, but the rental unit must nevertheless be registered, inspected and licensed in accordance with this chapter.
+Each rental unit shall be registered and licensed with the Township.
+The license terms shall commence upon the date of occupancy of a new tenant, or upon the expiration of the prior registration of a continuing tenant, and such registration shall be valid for a five-year period unless there is a subsequent change of occupancy, at which time the previous registration shall expire and a new registration shall occur.
+All rental units must be registered, inspected and licensed in accordance with this chapter.
 No rental unit shall hereafter be rented unless the rental unit is registered and licensed in accordance with this chapter.

-Each rental unit shall be inspected at least once every year three years, upon a change of occupancy and as otherwise necessitated by safety considerations, alleged violations and as otherwise required by this chapter.
+Each rental unit shall be inspected at least once every five years, upon each change of occupancy, and as otherwise necessitated by safety considerations, alleged violations and as otherwise required by this chapter.
 The initial inspection shall occur prior to occupancy in which a license is sought pursuant to this chapter.

 No property shall be licensed unless the owner thereof produces, at the time of registration, a current, valid certificate of inspection indicating that the property has either been inspected by the State of New Jersey, Division of Codes and Standards, Bureau of Housing or by the officials of the Township of Pemberton having jurisdiction and that the property does not contain any code violations.

 No person shall hereafter occupy any rental unit nor shall the owner permit occupancy of any rental unit within the Township of Pemberton which is not registered and licensed in accordance with this chapter.

-At the time of filing the rental registration form and prior to the issuance of the license, the owner or agent of the owner shall pay a registration and initial inspection fee of $75.
+At the time of filing a rental registration form and prior to the issuance of the license, the owner or agent of the owner shall pay a registration and initial inspection fee of $75.
 Each reinspection that is required as a result of unsatisfactory inspections shall require an additional payment of $35 prior to the issuance of a license.

-If the owner of the property is a senior citizen who resides in a unit of the property and rents out the remaining unit and would otherwise qualify under the State of New Jersey property tax deduction, there shall be no fee.
+If the owner of the property is a senior citizen who resides in one unit of a two unit property, and rents out the remaining unit and would otherwise qualify under the State of New Jersey property tax deduction, there shall be no fee.

-If any fee is not paid within 30 days of its due date, a late fee charge at the prevailing rate as set forth in the applicable resolution of the Township Council will be assessed.
+If any fee is not paid within 30 days of its due date, a late fee of $5 per day thereafter shall be charged and payable prior to the issuance of a license.

 In accordance with N.J.S.A.
 46:8-28, all rental units shall be registered and licensed as provided herein.

-Every owner shall file with the Building Code Official or his designee a registration form or other forms developed by the Township for each rental unit contained within a building or structure, which shall include the following information:
+Every owner shall file with the Director of Community Development or his or her designee a registration form or other forms developed by the Township for each rental unit contained within a building or structure, which shall include the following information: